modernweb-dev/rocket/docs/pages/start/10-build-with-ai.rocket.md

 9. Request-time behavior, integrations, forms, search, authentication, or other dynamic needs.
 10. Deployment target, Site Origin, and whether publishing should happen now or later.
 11. Launch readiness: favicon assets, Site Head Metadata, discoverability, and verification.

+Treat user-added content during the interview as a possible revision to earlier decisions.
+If a later About page request changes the Page list or navigation from question 3, update the plan and reconcile the current intent before building.

 You have enough to build a coherent first version when you know or can infer:
 - the site purpose